Cruise down the Panama Canal and visit islands created during the canal construction. See the abundant wildlife on the shores of Gatun Lake.

 The Fort of San Lorenzo is one of the oldest fortresses in Spanish America.
 Once we finish our tour of the fort, we will return to Panama City for hotel drop-off.

-For this tour, we start with free hotel pick up to central Panama City hotels at 8 am and head north to Chagres National Park.
+For this tour, we start with free hotel pick-up to central Panama City hotels at 8 a.m. and head north to Chagres National Park.
 Once we arrive at Puerto Corotu on the banks of Lake Alajuela, our Embera friends will be waiting to take us up the Chagres River aboard their version of a dugout canoe.
-We will visit a beautiful waterfall before we are brought to the village where our hosts will be waiting.
+We will visit a beautiful village where our hosts will be waiting.
 We will witness a presentation about their culture along with a traditional dance.
 We will have the opportunity to walk and explore the village.
 A light lunch of fried fish, plantains, and fresh fruit will be prepared by our hosts.
 We will then have opportunities to buy handicrafts and receive traditional “tattoos” which will fade away after a few days.
-We will then load back into the canoe for our return to Panama City for hotel drop off.
+We will then load back into the canoe for our return to Panama City for hotel drop-off.